truar/gcp-learning/professional-developer/professional-developer-study-guide.md

 To do this securely, Workload identity introduces the concept of workload identity pool, allowing IAM to trust and understand Kubernetes service account.

-The mapping is done for kubernetes service account that share the a name, a namespace name and a workload identity pool.
-Which means, if your project is hosting applications on different cluster, if the namespace used accross the cluster has the same name, the same GCP service account will be used.
+The mapping is done for kubernetes service account that share a name, a namespace name and a workload identity pool.
+Which means, if your project is hosting applications on different cluster, if the namespace used across the cluster has the same name, the same GCP service account will be used.
 This could be inconvenient.
 When such a use case happens, and you don't want another to have access to a GCP service account, you need to create a new project (because there is only currently one security pool per project).

 The advantages if that is the possibility to enforce the principle of least privilege.
 Create a service account specific for your application, not just for the GKE cluster.